MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/multiplayer-asynchronous-serverless.md

 ## Architecture services

-- [Azure Function](https://docs.microsoft.com/azure/azure-functions/functions-overview) - Selected as they are the simplest way to run the small pieces of matchmaking logic, also you are only charged when you have users attempting to matchmake and play.
-Note that when using a Consumption plan, Function definitions are stored in File Storage, meaning that you will have to create an Storage account.
+- [Azure Function](https://docs.microsoft.com/azure/azure-functions/functions-overview) - Used to run small pieces of matchmaking logic.
+Note that when using a Consumption plan, Function definitions are stored in File Storage, meaning that you will have to create a Storage account.
 For optimal performance you should use a Storage account in the same region as the Functions.
-- [Azure Database for MySQL](https://docs.microsoft.com/azure/mysql/) - Selected as the information to store is unlikely going to need schema changes, it won't be requiring persistence.
-Also the service is fast, lightweight, reliable and cost effective.
+- [Azure Database for MySQL](https://docs.microsoft.com/azure/mysql/) - Used to store the information as it is fast, lightweight, reliable and cost effective.
-- [Notification Hub](https://docs.microsoft.com/azure/mysql/) - Selected as it's an easy-to-use and scaled-out push engine that allows you to send notifications to any platform (iOS, Android, Windows, Kindle, Baidu, etc.).
+- [Notification Hub](https://docs.microsoft.com/azure/mysql/) - An easy-to-use and scaled-out push engine that allows you to send notifications to many platforms (iOS, Android, Windows, Kindle, Baidu, etc.).
-- [SignalR](https://azure.microsoft.com/services/signalr-service/) - Selected as it simplifies the process of adding real-time web functionality to applications over HTTP, allowing to push to connected device clients.
+- [SignalR](https://azure.microsoft.com/services/signalr-service/) - Simplifies the process of adding real-time web functionality to applications over HTTP, allowing you to push data to connected device clients.
-- [Key Vault](https://docs.microsoft.com/azure/key-vault/key-vault-overview) - Selected as it's the best service for secret management, including database connection strings.
+- [Key Vault](https://docs.microsoft.com/azure/key-vault/key-vault-overview) - The best service for managing secrets, including database connection strings.

 ## Design considerations

-This specific reference architecture showcases a **serverless simple tic-tac-toe** game.
+This specific reference architecture showcases a **simple serverless tic-tac-toe** game.

-To wrap this up, in this reference architecture a helper class (Data Client) will be used to take point on connecting and interacting with the database, and the rest of the Functions will make use of it when needed.
-Also another class (Game Session) is used for calculating the winning logic and play the turn with the information provided by the player.
+In this reference architecture, a helper class (Data Client) will connect to and interact with the database, and the rest of the Functions will make use of it when needed.
+The Game Session class is used to run the turn with the information submitted by the player, and for calculating the winner.
 There will be 3 different action events supported: *forfeit* (to give up on a game), *addPlayer* (to join a player to a game session) and *takeTurn*

 ## Deployment template

-Have a look at the [general guidelines documentation](./general-guidelines.md#naming-conventions) that includes an article summarizing the naming rules and restrictions for Azure services.
+Have a look at the [general guidelines documentation](./general-guidelines.md#naming-conventions) that includes a section summarizing the naming rules and restrictions for Azure services.

 >[!NOTE]
 > If you're interested in how the ARM template works, review the Azure Resource Manager template documentation from each of the different services leveraged in this reference architecture: